Dashboard Overview (for Admins & Guards)

 • This section shows a timeline of the most recent entries into the community.
 Each entry displays the address or resident name, the type of account (for example, Service Account), and the time of entry.

-• The color‑coded icons at the left of each entry indicate whether the entry was fully authenticated.
+• The colour-coded icons at the left of each entry indicate whether the entry was fully authenticated:

-• Green is for barcode and visitor entries that include an identification scan.
+• Green — barcode and visitor entries that include an identification scan.

-• Yellow is for entries that did not include a scan of an identification.
+• Yellow — entries that did not include a scan of an identification.

 • Click View All to go to the full Entry Activity page for more details or to review earlier entries.